 The one thing these writers all share is the knowledge that educational writing is lucrative, especially during a time when many freelance writers are struggling to find jobs, and publishers aren’t handing out as many contracts.
-The education writing market is still providing writers with opportunities.
+The education writing market is still providing professional essay writers with opportunities.
 Several experienced writers share how they got started, why educational writing is a great career—even without a teaching degree—and tips and tricks to navigate your way through these opportunities, assignments, and contracts.

 “What it does is it enables me to bring in more significant income as a writer without going out and finding another job,” Alice McGinty, who has written series books for Rosen Publishing and leveled readers for Houghton Mifflin, said.
 “It’s a nice feeling of achievement to get these things done and be able to meet sometimes very tight deadlines and to be appreciated and paid for being professional writers.”

 “...it enables me to bring in more significant income as a writer without going out and finding another job.”

 The type of educational writing you want to do will determine how you begin.
 If you are interested in book writing, most educational writers suggest you query and pitch ideas to educational publishers.
 (See sidebar, below.)
 This would be similar to creating a nonfiction book proposal for a mainstream publisher, although some companies have very specific guidelines for book queries.
 (Just like with magazine writing, it’s important to check and read all guidelines carefully.)

 Nancy Sanders, the author of Yes!
 You Can Learn How to Write Children’s Books, Get Them Published, and Build a Successful Writing Career, said most educational publishers offer contracts before the book is written.
 She suggests beginning writers accept contracts for lower amounts, one-time payments, or work-for-hire situations.